itsmesohit/KCE/README.md

 This training is provided by **AlgoTutor**, a company dedicated to offering high-quality coding education and practice through their platform.
 Students can practice the problems on the **AlgoTutor Academy** platform as well.

 ## 📄 Home Work
+Hi everyone, this will be your home base before we move on to the next phase of classes.
-- Deep Dive into Functions
+- Deep Dive into Functions( Important )
 - ArrayList
-- Array
+- Array (1D and 2D )
-- String
+- String and StringBuilder
 - OOPs in Java (Most Important)